-China is not the only country to ban films for their content or demand that some go through edits and cuts before being approved for exhibition, but China might be distinguished for its ability to wield state censorship with such strength that it can weaken Hollywood's financial power.
+China is not the only country to ban films for their content or demand that some go through edits and cuts before being approved for exhibition (Hozic, 2014; Lewis, 2013).
+Yet China might be distinguished for its ability to wield state censorship with such strength that it can weaken Hollywood's financial power.
 As was established above, China is not trying to close its film market to Hollywood entirely, especially since joining the W.T.O..
 Nevertheless, China shows no signs of removing state censorship from its toolbox, even at the cost of straining its relationship with the United States.